aws-amplify/amplify-js/README.md

 ```

 ### 2. Bind app with Authentications
-Take a fresh React app created by `create-react-app` as an example.
+Take a fresh React app created by `create-react-app` as an example and edit the `App.js` file:

-App.js
 ```
 import React, { Component } from 'react';
 import logo from './logo.svg';